José María Olazábal: Professional career

 In his rookie professional season of 1986, he finished second on the European Tour Order of Merit aged 20.
-In his first nine seasons, he finished in the top 10 every year except two, including another second place in 1989.
+In his first nine seasons, he finished in the top 10 seven times, including another second place in 1989.
 He was unable to play in 1996 due to a foot injury but he recovered and recorded further top 10 placings in the Order of Merit in 1997, 1999 and 2000.

 He has won 23 career titles on the European Tour, which is ninth best all-time.

 He was in the world top 10 for over 300 weeks between 1989 and 1995.
 Had Olazábal beaten Ian Woosnam at the 1991 Masters Tournament (he finished second) he would have become the World No. 1.

-In 1990, Olazábal made a, at the time, rare visit to the PGA Tour, invited in a limited field to the NEC World Series of Golf at Firestone Country Club in Akron, Ohio.
+In 1990, Olazábal made, at the time, a rare visit to the PGA Tour, invited in a limited field to the NEC World Series of Golf at Firestone Country Club in Akron, Ohio.
 He opened with a course record 61, continued with aggregate course and tournament records after every round and finished with an 18-under 262 total, 12 strokes ahead of second placed Lanny Wadkins.
 After congratulating Olazábal, Wadkins joked that he wished Olazábal back to Europe immediately.

 Both of Olazábal's majors have come in the United States, namely The Masters in 1994 and 1999.
 These wins make him one of only two winners of the Amateur Championship since World War II to have gone on to win a professional major.
 He has been highly placed in The Masters on a number of other occasions.
 Olazábal shares the record for the lowest round in the PGA Championship (63), which he accomplished in the third round at Valhalla Golf Club in 2000.

 In 2001, Olazábal began to play on the PGA Tour, while also retaining his membership of the European Tour.
 He had a solid year on the PGA Tour in 2002, when he won nearly $2 million and came 24th on the money list, but has not duplicated the success he enjoyed in Europe in the 1980s and 1990s.
 He has six career PGA Tour titles, five of them won before he became a full member of the Tour.
 In 2006, he made a return to the top 15 of the world rankings.